-Kurt Spieler is Chief Investment Officer for First National Bank Wealth Management, where he is responsible for developing and implementing investment strategies.
+Kurt Spieler is the Chief Investment Officer for First National Bank Wealth Management, where he is responsible for developing and implementing investment strategies.
 This includes leading the asset allocation, equity, fixed income and manager research committees.
 In addition, Kurt manages investment portfolios for high net worth and institutional clients.

 [i] Yahoo Finance, February 1, 2021